 An LLC gives you the option to choose to be taxed as either a Schedule C filer, a C-corporation, or an S-corporation.
 You can also change your tax election in future years.
 This gives you the flexibility to estimate your taxes and choose the option that results in the lowest tax bill without worrying about giving up your legal protections.

 Need help figuring out if you come out ahead with an S-corporation after tax reform?
-Schedule a free consultation now.
+Schedule a free consultation now by filling out the form below.